 Can I use Airalo or Saily in multiple countries?

 Yes.
 Both offer regional plans (Europe, Asia, America) and global plans, in addition to country-specific plans.
-If your trip covers several countries, a regional plan is usually more cost-effective than buying an eSIM for each destination.
-Check the list of covered countries before purchasing.
+If your trip involves several countries, a regional plan is usually more cost-effective than buying an eSIM for each destination.
+Check the list of covered countries before buying.

 What happens if I run out of data?

-In both, when you run out of gigabytes, you simply stop browsing; there are no surprise charges like with traditional roaming.
-To stay connected, you need to buy a top-up from the app.
+With both, when you run out of gigabytes, you simply stop browsing; there are no surprise charges like with classic roaming.
+To stay connected, you need to purchase a top-up from the app.
 That's why it's advisable to choose a plan with some margin so you don't run out halfway through your trip.

 Conclusion

-Airalo and Saily are two reliable low-cost options: Airalo excels in rare destinations and catalog variety, Saily in app and convenience, and they are usually tied on price.
+Airalo and Saily are two reliable low-cost options: Airalo excels in rare destinations and catalog variety, Saily in app and convenience, and in price, they are usually tied.
 The honest recommendation is to compare the total amount for your exact days and not commit to one brand.
 Before paying, also look at alternatives with Spanish support and choose the eSIM that best suits your destination and travel style.